-Parents who are refused a place at a school for which they have applied have the right of appeal to an independent admission appeal panel.
-As the purpose of the appeals process is to consider whether a child should be admitted to a particular school, parents do not have a right of appeal if they have been offered a place and it is in preferred year group which is not their chronological year group.
-However, you may make a complaint about an admission authority's decision not to admit your child outside their chronological year group.
+Parents who are refused a place at a school for which they have applied, have the right of appeal to an independent admission appeal panel.

+As the purpose of the appeals process is to consider whether a child should be admitted to a particular school, parents do not have a right of appeal if they have been offered a place and it is not in the year group that the parents prefer.